AHProhor/emergency-rescue-team/README.md

-Open [https://quizzical-leakey-77f62a.netlify.app/](https://quizzical-leakey-77f62a.netlify.app/) to view it in the browser.
+Open [Emergency Rescue](https://quizzical-leakey-77f62a.netlify.app/) to view it in the browser.

 <ol>
 <li>Best Army Officer</li>